Javeria-Hassan-SE/Javeria-Hassan-SE/README.md

  ### Hi there 👋
   ### <h2> Javeria Hassan </h2>👩‍💻

-"🚀 I am a highly motivated Full-Stack AI Engineer with a core focus on Generative AI, blending advanced AI techniques with full-stack development to deliver cutting-edge, data-driven solutions.
-Currently pursuing my MS in Data Science, I specialize in building Generative AI solutions for businesses, helping drive innovation and solve real-world challenges through AI.

-With expertise in Python, SQL, TensorFlow, keras, openCV, and the MERN stack, I thrive at the intersection of AI and web development, seamlessly integrating machine learning models into robust, user-friendly applications.
-My experience spans in building Deep learning, Generative AI based applications, Exploratory Data Analysis (EDA), predictive modeling, Natural Language Processing (NLP), web scraping, chatbot development (DialogFlow & Alexa), and Full Stack Development.

-As a passionate problem-solver and collaborator, I am always looking to create impactful AI-driven solutions that accelerate business growth and optimize processes.
+"🚀 I'm an AI Engineer with a strong foundation in Generative AI, Agentic AI, and Backend Development – building intelligent, autonomous systems using LLMs, LangChain, and Stable Diffusion.

+With 2+ years of experience in AI product development, I’ve designed and built voice bots, image generators, and retrieval-augmented generation (RAG) pipelines for real-world applications.
+My recent work involves creating AI-powered marketing poster generators and integrating agentic workflows using LangChain, LlamaIndex, and Vapi.

+💡 Key Interests:

+- Autonomous Agents with LangChain & CrewAI

+- Multi-modal AI (Image + Text + Voice)

+- Generative AI (GPT-4, Stable Diffusion, Prompt Engineering)

+- Building real-world AI SaaS products

+🔧 Tech Stack:
+Python, PyTorch, TensorFlow, LangChain, LlamaIndex, OpenAI, Hugging Face, Vapi, RAG, FastAPI, CNN, Yolo, Streamlit, Docker, Git, MongoDB, MySQL, Firebase, React, Typescript, REST APIs, Figma

+🌍 Actively looking for remote AI Engineer roles with product teams or startups building with LLMs, GenAI, and agent frameworks – open to full-time and part-time opportunities globally and within Pakistan.

+🧠 Let’s connect if you’re building the future of AI — or need help doing it.
 Feel free to reach out at javeria.hassan77@gmail.com.
-I look forward to connecting!"
+I look forward to connect!
+Request Services on LinkedIn.
+You can send your requirement document.
+You can also approach me on Upwork: https://shorturl.at/MPXuC"

 </div>